 Grand Action: As with an upright action, any worn or damaged parts must be repaired or replaced for the piano to perform at its best.
 Replacing any loose centre pins is essential to prevent wobbling or clicking, whilst a new set of rollers can greatly improve the touch of a grand piano.

 Casework Stripping: When pianos arrive at the shop, the casework is often in a poor state.
-The polish suffers from chips, dent, cracking and fading.
-The first job is to take the piano apart, and strip off all of the old polish.
+The polish suffers from chips, dents, cracking, and fading.
+The first job is to take the piano apart and strip off all of the old polish.
 The bare wood is exposed, and all but the very worst damage is removed at this point.

 Casework Preparation: The next job is to wash down the wood with a dewaxing and degreasing solution.
 A thick paste is then worked into the wood to smooth out the natural dips in the grain, providing a flat and even surface on which to apply the polish.
 Once the grain filling compound has dried fully, the piano is sanded down, ready for the staining and sealing coats to be applied.

-Casework Polishing: The polishing is done in many layers.
+Casework Polishing: Polishing is done in many layers.
 Sealing and staining coats are applied, and the case is sanded before the final finish in either satin or gloss.
-The end result is a piano that is transformed from a tired and worn looking instrument into a beautiful piece of furniture.
+The end result is a piano that is transformed from a tired and worn-looking instrument into a beautiful piece of furniture.

 ART CASE JOHN BROADWOOD GRAND - BEFORE AND AFTER PICTURES